-(13) The Independent Auctioneer Letter dated , 2000 between CIBC Inc. and Enron Corp; and
+(13) The Independent Auctioneer Letter dated August 31 September 29, 2000 between CIBC Inc. and Enron Corp; and

-(14) Such corporate, trust and limited liability company records of Enron, EES, Asset LLC, and the Trust (the ADesignated Companies@) as we have considered necessary or appropriate for this opinion.
+(14) Such corporate, trust and limited liability company records of Enron, EES, Asset LLC, Transferor Big Island II and the Trust (the ADesignated Companies@) as we have considered necessary or appropriate for this opinion.

 In addition, we have (i) investigated such questions of law and (ii) relied, as to factual matters, on such certificates from officers and representatives of the Designated Companies and from public officials, as we have deemed necessary or appropriate for the purposes of this opinion.